azw413/TernReader/README.md

-# Xteink X4 sample rust
+# Xteink X4 Rust Firmware with Book and Image viewer

 This should eventually turn into a usable firmware for the Xteink X4.

+This repo was originally cloned from: https://github.com/HookedBehemoth/TrustyReader be sure to check back there.
+Since then book and image viewing have been added.

 ## Build
 - Rust & cargo